apache/incubator-xtable/website/docs/features-and-limitations.md

 OneTable provides users with the ability to translate metadata from one table format to another.

 OneTable provides two sync modes, "incremental" and "full."
 The incremental mode is more lightweight and has better performance, especially on large tables.
 If there is anything that prevents the incremental mode from working properly, the tool will fall back to the full sync mode.
-This sync provides users with the following: the following information in sync between the source and target tables:
+This sync provides users with the following:
 1. Syncing of data files along with their column level statistics and partition metadata
 2. Schema updates in the source are reflected in the target table metadata
 3. Metadata maintenance for the target table formats.